Immunovant Reports Financial Results and Recent Business Updates for the Quarter Ended September 30, 2022

 - Pro forma cash balance of $476 million expected to extend cash runway into second half of calendar year 2025

-/EIN News/ -- NEW YORK, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Immunovant, Inc. (Nasdaq: IMVT), a clinical-stage biopharmaceutical company committed to enabling normal lives for people with autoimmune diseases, today reported recent company updates and financial results for its fiscal second quarter ended September 30, 2022.
+NEW YORK, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Immunovant, Inc. IMVT, a clinical-stage biopharmaceutical company committed to enabling normal lives for people with autoimmune diseases, today reported recent company updates and financial results for its fiscal second quarter ended September 30, 2022.

 "This was an exciting quarter for Immunovant during which we unveiled a next generation anti-FcRn, IMVT-1402, that has been observed in a head-to-head animal study with batoclimab and placebo to have potentially best-in-class IgG reduction, with minimal or no impact on levels of albumin and LDL," said Pete Salzmann, M.D., chief executive officer at Immunovant.
 "As a leader in FcRn inhibitor technology, our expertise in CMC has also enabled us to develop a formulation for IMVT-1402 whose properties are similar to batoclimab, thereby enabling simple subcutaneous administration for both assets in our franchise."